tham-le/Darkly/5_survey/ressources/survey.md

 ## Recommendations:

-1. Impliment server-side validation to ensure only valid values within the expected range are accepted.
+1. Implement server-side validation to ensure only valid values within the expected range are accepted.

 2. Add client-side JavaScript validation of input before submission.